 Homeschooling is not right for everyone and requires a lot of work.
 In order to help your child be successful, it is important that you do your research ahead of time and make an education plan for your child.

 Tagged: Homeschool in Brea, Homeschool in Fullerton, Homeschool in Placentia, Homeschool in Yorba LindaOptimus Learning School is a tutoring center in Brea serving Fullerton, Placentia, and Yorba Linda.
 Since 2008, we have been helping students from kindergarten through high school achieve their academic goals through our various programs such as our home school, after school program, homework help, and private tutoring.
-We also offer seasonal programs, such as our popular summer camp and virtual summer camp, as well as many enrichment classes year-round, such as coding, STEM, piano, art, Chinese, and Korean which will help shape creative and well-rounded students.
+We also offer seasonal programs such as our popular summer camp.
+There are many enrichment classes year-round, such as coding, STEM, piano, and art which will help shape creative and well-rounded students.
 Are you ready to kickstart your child’s education?
 Send an inquiry form or contact us today!